 If you suffer from allergies or want to prevent mold growth in your home, a dehumidifier is an essential appliance.
-They're not without drawbacks, however.
+Before you go out and grab one of these devices, though, it's important to recognize some of the many dehumidifier disadvantages, as these products are not without drawbacks.
 Carefully select the model that best suits the environment in which you will place it.
 You may be surprised at how much more comfortable your home feels once you've removed excess moisture from the air.

 Video of the Day